Taxation in Portugal

 Taxation in PortugalUpdated on Wednesday 22nd July 2020

 Portugal is perceived as being one of the most generous European countries in regards to the tax system, in particular when it comes to non-residents and those who may qualify as non-habitual residents (Portuguese tax residents with special rights).
 It is an especially favorable tax system for high-net worth individuals, and is becoming more and more popular among expats.
-Nevertheless, despite its advantages and apparent straight-forwardness, the Portuguese tax system is complex and we therefore recommend you to contact our Portuguese law firm in order to better take advantage of all the favorable tax opportunities.
+Nevertheless, its advantages and apparent straight-forwardness, the Portuguese tax system is complex and we, therefore, recommend you to contact our Portuguese law firm in order to better take advantage of all the favorable tax opportunities.

 Non-residents are taxed at 25% on employment income and 28% on capital gains and various investment incomes.
 Moreover, the Portuguese NHR regime is meant to attract individuals with high value added activities and those with a high net worth.
 In this sense, certain professions are incentivized through a 20% tax rate on Portuguese income, and, in accordance with certain conditions, a tax exemption on income of a foreign source.
 Qualifying professionals are:

 - those with technical professions: architecture, engineering etc.;

 - health and educational: doctors, dentists, lecturers;

 - those working in the IT field;